 Input Select the input to use for your source.
 Capture rate Select the frame rate for video capture.
 Reducing the frame rate also reduces the frame rate of the stream or recording.
-Note: When the incoming signal is at 4K60, the maximum is 4:2:2 encoding on a Maevex 6152 or 6122 encoder and 4:2:0 on a Maevex 6150 or 6120 encoder.
+Note: When the incoming signal is at 4K60, the maximum is 4:2:2 encoding on a Maevex 6152 or 6122 encoder.

-Scaling Salact have to acala your video Scaling Select how to scale your video: • Unscaled from top left - The video is unscaled and positioned in the top left corner of the display area.
+Scaling Select how to scale your video: Unscaled from top left - The video is unscaled and positioned in the top left corner of the display area.
+If the display resolution of the video is bigger than the display area, the video will be cropped. • Unscaled centered - The video is unscaled and centered in the display area.
 If the display resolution of the video is bigger than the display area, the video will be cropped.
-Unscaled centered - The video is unscaled and centered in the display area.
-If the display resolution of the video is bigger than the display area, the video will be cropped.
 Stretched to all edges - The video is stretched to fit the entire display area without respecting the aspect ratio of the original video.
 If the aspect ratio of the video and the display area don't match, the video may be distorted.
 Scaled to all edges - The video is scaled to fit the entire display area while respecting the aspect ratio of the original video.
 The video is centered in the display area.
 If the aspect ratio of the video and the display area don't match, the video will be cropped. • Scaled to nearest edge - The video is scaled to fit to the display area while respecting the aspect ratio of the original video.
 The video is centered in the display area.
 If the aspect ratio of the video and the display area, black borders will appear on both sides of the video or above and below.
 The video isn't cropped.
 Pivot Change the orientation of your source: • 0 degrees - No pivot is applied.
-90 degrees = No pivot is applied.
-90 degrees clockwise - The source is rotated 90 degrees clockwise. • 180 degrees - The source is rotated 180 degrees.
+90 degrees clockwise - The source is rotated 90 degrees clockwise. ■ 180 degrees - The source is rotated 180 degrees.
 90 degrees counterclockwise - The source is rotated 90 degrees counterclockwise.
-Flip Select the plane along which the source is flipped: • None - No flip is applied. • Vertically - The source is flipped along the vertical plane.
+Flip Select the plane along which the source is flipped: None - No flip is applied.
+Vertically - The source is flipped along the vertical plane.
 The top becomes the bottom.
 Horizontally - The source is flipped along the horizontal plane.
 The right side becomes the left.
 On both axes - The source is flipped along the vertical plane and the horizontal plane.
 This is visually similar to rotating 180 degrees.
 Opacity Increase or decrease how opaque the source video appears.
 The default is 100%.
 Brightness Increase or decrease how light or dark the colors appear.
 The default is 500.